Robert F. Cervenka School of Engineering

 100% of Graduates Are Employed or Continuing Education.

-UW-Stout’s engineering programs began with the Bachelor of Science degree in industrial technology in 1956.
-UW-Stout then added manufacturing engineering in 1994 followed by computer engineering, plastics engineering and mechanical engineering, all of which are in the Robert F. Cervenka School of Engineering.
+UW-Stout launched its first engineering program in 1956 with the Bachelor of Science in Industrial Technology.
+In 1994, the university added B.S.
+Manufacturing Engineering, followed by degrees computer engineering, plastics engineering and mechanical engineering, all of which are in the Robert F. Cervenka School of Engineering.
 UW-Stout's engineering and engineering technology programs comprise more than a 1,000 students.

 Do More with an ABET-Accredited Engineering Degree